Voluntary Disclosure Program

 - Pay all tax and interest for the period(s) agreed upon;

-- Agree to make books and records available to the Department; and
+- Agree to make books and records available to DRS; and

 - Waive all rights to request a refund based on a lack of nexus or contacts with Connecticut.
 (This is not a waiver of refunds based on computational or clerical errors.)